-You can upload your SSH public key to your DigitalOcean account to make it easier to add your keys to your Droplets.
+After you create an SSH key, you can upload your public key to your DigitalOcean account to make it easier to add your keys to your Droplets.
 It’s safe to freely share your SSH public key because it cannot be used to re-create the private key.
 It can only be used to validate the user who holds the associated private key.

 From the Account section in the navigation menu, select Security.
 In the SSH keys section, click Add SSH Key.